 Zato is a highly scalable, Python-based integration platform for APIs, SOA and microservices.
 It is used to connect distributed systems or data sources and to build API-first, backend applications.
 The platform is designed and built specifically with Python users in mind.

-Zato is used for enterprise, business integrations, data science, IoT and other scenarios that require integrations of multiple systems.
+Zato is used for enterprise, business integrations, data science, IoT and other scenarios that require integrations and interoperability of multiple systems.

 Real-world, production Zato environments include: